KohGeek/GSODAnalysis/README.md

 - Fiona
 - GDAL
 - Cartopy
+- Shapely
+- Pyproj
+- Numpy with MKL support

 Run `pip install <wheel_file_name>` for each of the files, then run `pip install -r requirements.txt` again to install the rest of the dependencies.

+### Conda

+Alternatively, just use conda because it's easier.
+Cartopy is a pain to install anywhere.
+Instruction to use conda are not included.

 ## Usage